andyasne/Commcare-Translation-Analyzer-and-Copier-Tool/README.md

 •	Allows us not to freeze commcare application building process while translation is in  progress.

 •	This tool Allows us to partially update commcare translation in the future with ease.
-The hectic task of doing translation can happen at different time along the lifeline of app building.
+The hectic task of doing translation can happen at different times along the lifeline of app building.

-•	Works Great for a huge app with many labels
+•	Works Great for a huge app with many labels saving time

 #### What it does